 How to Find Routers IP Address on Windows 10

-How to Find Router’s IP Address In Windows
+Finding a Router’s IP Address In Windows

-Step 1: Turn on your router and connect it’s LAN port to the computer using an Ethernet cable.
+Step 1: Turn on your router and connect its LAN port to the computer using an Ethernet cable.

 Step 2: Open Start > Run, and type “CMD.” and press the Enter key.
 The command prompt should immediately pop up (alternatively you can go to Start>Search>EnterCMD” and open Command Prompt).